ispringsolutions/Player-SDK/guides/player-sdk-intro.md

 ### 2. Publish Presentation

 Now, let's convert our presentation using [iSpring Suite DX](http://www.ispringsolutions.com/ispring-suitedx).
-For this tutorial, we will use
+For this tutorial, we will select the following output options:

-- Combined (Flash+HTML5) conversion mode
-- "None" player that means "player with no skin"
+- HTML5 output format
+- "None (Slide Only)" when only the course slides are displayed
+- JavaScript API is always enabled and will be available after publishing.

 ![iSpring Suite DX Publish Dialog, General tab](images/publish-general.png)

-- Check that option "Enable presentation control API" turned on at "Advanced" tab
-- You can choose custom presentation container size, e.g. 864x540 pixels
+- Here you can choose the size of the presentation container.
+By default, it is scaled to 75% of the original slide size.

 ![iSpring Suite DX Publish Dialog, Advanced tab](images/publish-advanced.png)

-Let's publish!
-After that
+Now it's time to go ahead and click Publish.
+Once your presentation is published, please do the following:
-- create directory "presentation" along with your "index.html" file
+- Create a new directory called "presentation" in the same location with your "index.html" file
-- copy converted presentation into this folder
+- Copy converted presentation and its data into the "presentation" folder.

 ![presentation copying](images/presentation-folder-content.png)

 ### 3. Embed Presentation

-Now, we should embed presentation into ```<iframe>``` tag.
+The easiest way to embed your presentation is to insert it in the ```<iframe>```.
 ```diff
 <!DOCTYPE html>
 <html>